Functions & Loops

 • But, you can use functions and loops for other things too, like modifying variables, reading data, etc.

-• This said, whenever I am writing a loop, I usually start by print()-ing what I am looping through, then make is more sophisticated from there
+• This said, whenever you are writing a loop, you can always start by print()-ing what you are looping through, then make it more sophisticated from there

 • While confusing, they are super useful in the real world